TiniTinyTerminator/cuda_clusters/README.md

 # The Canny Edge Filter and Connected Component Labeling

 Edge detection is a fundamental task in image processing and computer vision, crucial for identifying object boundaries within images.
 The Canny Edge Filter is a widely used edge detection algorithm due to its ability to detect edges with optimal accuracy.
 This guide will walk you through the steps involved in the Canny Edge Filter, from noise reduction to edge tracking by hysteresis.

-Additionally, we will explore the algorithm for finding clusters or connected components in a binary image, focusing on the conceptual steps.
-Understanding these concepts is essential for applications in image segmentation, object detection, and pattern recognition.
+Additionally, the nearest neighbour algorithm for finding clusters or connected components in a binary image will be implemented.

+## Prerequesties

+1. cmake
+2. cuda
+3. clang
+4. opencv (used for image/camera loading)

 ## Steps of the Canny Edge Filter